-The period 2000-2003 is the maximum of Solar Cycle #23.
-The two main proxies used to follow the Solar Activity are Sun Spot Number provided by the S.I.D.C.
-Brussels International Sunspot Number (RI SSN) and the 10.7 cm Solar Radio Flux the F10.7 index [6,7].The F10.7 solar radio flux is the integrated emission from the solar disc at 2800MHz (10.7 cm wavelength) expressed in solar flux units (sfu= 10^{-22} W m-2 Hz-1) and is provided by Penticton Radio Observatory, B.C.
-Canada [Tapping, 1987].
-Fig. 7 shows that during this period of maximum solar activity there is in fact a general trend for both indexes to decrease from a moderate activity in the middle of 2000 to a minimum at the beginning of 2001 followed by a sharp increase in the period from Nov/2001 to Mar/2002.
+the 10.7 cm Solar Radio Flux, the F10.7 index ^{6, 7}.
+The F10.7 solar radio flux is the integrated emission from the solar disc at 2800 MHz (10.7 cm wavelength) expressed in solar flux units (sfu = 10^{-22} W m-2Hz-1) and is provided by Penticton Radio Observatory, B.C.
+Canada (Tapping, 1987).
+Fig. 7 shows that during this period of maximum solar activity there is in fact a general trend for both indexes to decrease from a moderate activity in the middle of 2000 to a minimum at the beginning of 2001 followed by a sharp increase in the period from November 2001 to March 2002.

-The 27-day average of MOPITT DSE shows a similar trend, a minimum at the beginning of 2001 and a maximum between Nov/2001 to Mar/2002.
+The 27-day average of MOPITT DSE shows a similar trend, a minimum at the beginning of 2001 and a maximum between November 2001 to March 2002.
 This direct correlation with solar activity is present for events located in the SAA and the Polar regions, as well as for background events (see Fig. 8).
-Due to the small time scale and probably due to the higher altitude (705 km) of the spacecraft, the anti-correlation with solar activity found during the eleven year solar cycle from the ground detection is not observed.
+Due to the small time scale and probably due to the higher altitude (705 km) of the spacecraft, the anti-correlation with solar activity found during the 11 year solar cycle from the ground detection is not observed.

 The smoothed monthly averages of these indexes (Fig. 7) show clearly that the present SC#23 maximum is in fact a double maximum in both proxies and the well-known correlation between SSN and F10.7 index breaks down during the second solar 'sub-maximum'.
-A similar behavior, but much more weaker, can be seen for the previous Solar Cycle: SC#22.
+A similar behavior, but much weaker, can be seen for the previous Solar Cycle: SC#22.